 |click to enlarge|

-While we accomplished much and built a hug resource we've never had consistent funding or significant leadership support from Chicago business, political, philanthropic or other sectors.
+While we accomplished much and built a huge resource library, we've never had consistent funding or significant leadership support from Chicago business, political, philanthropic or other sectors.
 Thus, what we wanted to accomplish is far less than what has been needed.

 Data collection and GIS mapping have been at the heart of T/MC work since 1993.
 This graphic shows what the T/MC has been trying to do and what has not ever been accomplished.